77AXEL/PyCNN/SECURITY.md

 - If the issue is confirmed, we will work on a fix and credit you (unless you prefer to remain anonymous).
 - We kindly ask that you do **not** disclose the vulnerability publicly until we have addressed it.

-Thank you for helping keep CNN-FS and its users safe!
+Thank you for helping keep PyCNN and its users safe!